eaglex12/carboncell_proj/README.md

 # Technical Assessment Repository

 This repository contains the solutions for the tasks provided in a technical assessment.
+This site is whole responsive..

 ## Submission
 - The code for all tasks is available in this repository.